f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab04.rst

 #.
 Connect to admin@10.1.1.6 by clicking the device in the F5 HOSTS view

 #.
-You should see that FAST(1.16.0) is already installed.
+You should see that FAST is already installed.

    .. image:: ../images/lab01_vscode_fastInstalledVersion.png

 #.
-If you do not see FAST(1.16.0) installed you can do the following:
+If you do not see FAST installed you can do the following:

 #.
 Navigate to ``FAST`` under the ``BIG-IP`` menu by choosing ``BIG-IP`` >> ``ATC`` >> ``FAST``

    .. image:: ../images/VScodeFASTDropdown.jpg

 #.
 Under the ``FAST`` dropdown, you should see a list of version options for the FAST extension.
-Select ``v1.16.0``.
+Select the Latest version.
 This will automatically install the rpm file to the connected BIG-IP.
 After a minute or so, you should see messages in your output indicating that it is installed:

    .. code-block:: bash